Welcome to Clio Austin Exercise Physiology

-I help women over 40 who are frustrated with perimenopausal weight gain shift body fat, feel empowered, energised, and in control once again through a holistic science-backed lifestyle and exercise blueprint
+I help women over 40 who are frustrated with perimenopausal and menopausal changes- recompose their body, prevent frailty, build strength and feel empowered, energised, and in control, through a clinical science-backed lifestyle and exercise blueprint.

 About Me